Hosted roundtables programme

 People-centric?
 Can we prove it?

-How well are we really delivering a people-centric multi-model transport systems?
+Participants discussed the reality of delivering a people-centric multi-model transport system.
 How reliably, demonstrably, and robustly are we designing a system that considers and is designed to support the psychological and physiological capabilities and limitations of its users?
 What are we doing to prove that these means are resulting in the desired outcome?
-Apply Here

 Mott MacDonald